 This means if you can afford only one dollar, it will be enough to get you through the door.
 Cashiers are fine with this as many New Yorkers who know this policy pay according to their means.
 No one will bat an eye or say a word.

-By the way, the Gem Gallery at the Natural History Museum has closed for a substantial facelift.
-It was where you can see the Star of India, one of the world’s largest sapphires.
+By the way, the Gem Gallery at the Natural History Museum has reopened following a substantial facelift.
+It is where you can see the Star of India, one of the world’s largest sapphires.
 Their collection is profound.
-I (used to) go there to be awed and amazed, in a quiet setting.
-Alas, plans call for a full brightening and ease of access—no more quiet setting.